Quantum Public Lectures

 In this talk, I will explore this fascinating question.
 We will see the emergence of the classical world out of the quantum and will revisit the pivotal concept of "decoherence" understood as loss of quantum features when quantum systems become ever more macroscopic.
 The presentation will conclude by addressing the question: How large can quantum systems be in practice?
 By the end of the talk, I hope you will not only have a vivid idea of quantum weirdness, but also understand where the limitations of observing quantum features on large scales come from.

-Biography: Jens Eisert is a full professor at the Free University of Berlin.
+Jens Eisert is a full professor at the Free University of Berlin.
 He received his Ph.D. in 2001 from the University of Potsdam.
 After his postdoctoral work at Imperial College London, he was appointed junior professor at the University of Potsdam, and then moved to a full professorship at the Free University of Berlin.
 Eisert has made numerous influential contributions to quantum computing and quantum information science, being best known for his work on entanglement theory and quantum many-body theory.
 He has received prestigious awards such as the EURYI award and an ERC grant.
-Eisert has been a full professor at the Free University of Berlin since 2011.

 2015